HrBingR/BookHaven/README.md

   Has a flag to bypass the login screen when making use of CloudFlare Access.
 See `.env.example` for details.
 - **OIDC Support**
   Allows for the configuration of OIDC for new user registration, and for existing users.
+- **OPDS Support**
+  Use your favorite OPDS-compatible e-reader or app to browse, download, and read books from your library.

 ## Deployment